top of page

 Key findings include:

-Pain scores were increased for longer in the Vetergesic group compared to the Simbadol group.
+• Pain scores increased for longer in the Vetergesic group than the Simbadol group.

-The Vetergesic was administered IM.
-Administration IV as a less painful route could be considered – in this study the licensed route of administration in Canada is IM.
+• The Vetergesic was administered intramuscularly (IM).
+However, administration intravenously (IV) as a less painful route could be considered – in this study, the licensed route of administration in Canada is IM.

 Overall, Simbadol and Vetergesic were effective in managing pain in cats undergoing dental extractions without significant differences in their analgesic effects.